Simplifying the Square Root of 85: A full breakdown

 Simplifying square roots is a fundamental skill in mathematics, crucial for various applications from algebra to calculus.
 While some square roots, like √9 = 3, simplify neatly, others, such as √85, require a deeper understanding of prime factorization and radical properties.
-This comprehensive guide will walk you through the process of simplifying √85, explaining the underlying mathematical concepts and providing practical examples.
+This thorough look will walk you through the process of simplifying √85, explaining the underlying mathematical concepts and providing practical examples.
 We'll explore why √85 cannot be simplified further in the traditional sense, and also discuss how to approximate its value and understand its position on the number line.

 Understanding Square Roots and Prime Factorization